6 Configuring emuR for ToBI annotations

 6.1 Objective and preliminaries

-The objective of this chapter is to show how to go from a collection of .wav and .txt files to an Emu database that is useful for tones-and-break indices (ToBI) annotation.
+The objective of this chapter is to show how to go from a collection of .wav and .txt files to an Emu database that is set up for tones-and-break indices (ToBI) annotation.
 More specifically, the aim is to configure a database to have a configuration like that shown in Figure 6.1.

 Figure 6.1: An Emu database with ToBI annotations.